hotchk155/hotchk155.github.io/arpie/build.md

 Your board should now look like this
 <img src="img/B304.JPG">

 Now lets add the 1N4148 small signal diodes, D1 and D2.
 These have tiny orange and black glass packages.
-There is a black stripe on the cathode end which aligns with the stripe shown on the diode symbol on the board.<br>
+There is a black stripe on the cathode end which aligns with the stripe shown on the diode symbol on the board.

 Unlike resistors, diodes DO have a polarity and need to be soldered a specific way around.
-Both the diode and the symbol representing its location on the PCB show a thick line marking one end of the diode (the Cathode)<br>
+Both the diode and the symbol representing its location on the PCB show a thick line marking one end of the diode (the Cathode)

 Solder the diodes as you have resistors.
 Please note that diodes are a bit more heat sensitive than resistors - so don't cook them too long with the iron!
 <img src="img/B305.JPG">